Gerwyn-George/Automation-of-Snort-ruleset-and-csv-creation-task/README.md

     - A Snort ruleset which contains secret and official information.
     - A Snort ruleset which contains secret and official information, with Snort signatures above 201000.

--Create four csv files which contained the following data.
+- Create four csv files which contained the following data.
     - A csv file containing one column containing all sids for rules containing official information, and second column containing the rule data.
     - A csv file containing one column containing the sid and rev number for all rules containing official information in the following format sid:rev, without data from
       Snort rules specified in a csv file.